stephenvisser/aspnet-mvc-intro/content/index.md

 - bundling can be used for delivering assets like CSS and JavaScript efficiently
 - Web API and its JSON serialization is a great fit for client/server communication

+This trend is quickly becoming mainstream, such that Visual Studio now ships with a template for kickstarting the creation of single page web applications.
+Some of the popular frameworks used include [knockoutjs](http://knockoutjs.com/), [backbonejs](http://backbonejs.org/), [emberjs](http://emberjs.com/), and [angularjs](http://angularjs.org/).
+After using several of these, we prefer angular.

 ###Conclusion
 There are lots of ASP.NET MVC tutorials on the web, like [this one](http://www.asp.net/mvc/tutorials/mvc-4/getting-started-with-aspnet-mvc4/intro-to-aspnet-mvc-4).
 The goal of this is just to familiarize you with a few concepts and help understand the types of things you could be dealing with when building an application using this framework.